 We waited for about an hour in a long line before we could enter the Aloha Pavilion.
 That’s ridiculous.
 You feel like part of a herd when the doors finally open.
 Also, the Wailele Polynesian luau is not cheap (I’ll get to that in a bit) and for what we paid I expect to drink from a glass, not from a plastic cup.

-Some people might miss the traditional Kalua Pua’a, pork that is slow-roasted in a type of underground oven called imu.
+Some people might miss the traditional Kalua Pua’a, or Kalua pork, pork that is slow-roasted in a type of underground oven called imu.

 The MC was a proud Fijian.
 He was very entertaining but his accent made it hard to understand at times (it’s not just a Belgian thing, our friends from San Francisco thought so too).
 He did a great job but his acts could have been a bit shorter.
 We had preferred to socialize a bit more with the other families at our table and to have the time to enjoy dinner which felt rude while he was performing.

-The Wailele Polynesian Luau is held in the Aloha Pavilion which is part of the Westin Maui in Ka’anapali.
+The Wailele Polynesian Luau is held in the Aloha Pavilion which is part of the Westin Maui in Ka’anapali (West Maui).
 Parking is available at Whaler’s Village Shopping Center.
 You then enter the hotel, turn left in the lobby and continue your way until you see the other guests waiting in line.

 There are two seating options.
 The first is premium seating, closer to the stage, for $135 per adult (from 13 years and up) and $80 per child (6-12 years old).
 Then there’s traditional seating for $115 per adult (from 13 years and up) and $65 per child (6-12 years old).
 Prices do not include tax.
 We paid $325 for the four of us since it was the day before Jade’s birthday and children up to 5 are free of charge.
 We didn’t go for premium seating and had no regrets.
 Even though we were seated in the back, we had a good view of the stage.
 Maybe even better for recording purposes since the view is wider and we could stand without bothering other guests.
 Plus, we were closer to the buffet.